vlad-marlo/vlad-marlo/README.md

 - 👋 Hi, I’m @marlooooo
-- 👀 I’m interested in XC, csgo
+- 👀 I’m interested in XC, volleyball
 - 🌱 I’m currently learning python

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+📫 How to reach me:
+- telegram - @marlo_dev
+-  discord - marlo#8161

 <!---
 marlooooo/marlooooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.